Warpguru/LocalAI/Claude/ReadMe.md

 Additionally **Claude Code** does not support the standard of the **OpenAI API** interface, so <b>*ClaudeProxy.py*</b> is provided here for a translation layer (**Note!** Streaming does not work yet).

+**You set the environment variable ANTHROPIC_BASE_URL to an OpenAI-compatible endpoint and ANTHROPIC_AUTH_TOKEN to the API token for the service.**

 ## Prerequisites

 ### Python3